ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 _weighted ratio_.

 This _weighted ratio_ is then used to calculate a _predicted unit value_ associated
-with the target value by multiplting the provided auxiliary by the computed _weighted ratio_.
+with the target value by multiplying the provided auxiliary by the computed _weighted ratio_.

 A _threshold_ is then calculated based on this _predicted unit value_, supplied L-value